A Trio of Delights in Belgium: Brussels, Bruges, and Ghent

 As a little girl, I sat on my grandmother’s lap, fascinated by the tales she spun.
 I readily believed most of her stories, but the one about a famous statue in a city named Brussels, which featured a little boy taking a piss, seemed highly suspect.
 I dismissed it as fantasy.
 More than fifty years later, I rounded a corner in Brussels and came face to face with a statue of a little boy…taking a piss.
 I hadn’t thought about my grandmother’s yarn for decades, but when confronted with the real thing, memories came flooding back.

 In her version, a king’s son had run away and become hopelessly lost in the city.
 The king offered a reward to whomever found the boy.
 He also vowed to erect a statue of whatever the boy was doing when he was found.
 Grandma was almost correct.
 It was a nobleman rather than a king, but the part about taking a piss was true.
 The nobleman kept his word.
 In the mid-15th century, he placed a statue of the boy relieving himself in a prominent square in the center of the Belgian capital.
-Today it is known as Manneken Pis.
+Today it is known as Manneken Pis and visiting it is one of the most popular things to in Belgium.

 Fascinated, I planted myself in a corner and watched tourists come and go, each attempting to take the most unique photo.
 One man positioned himself at the foot of the fountain, tilted his head back, and opened his mouth.
 Steps away, his wife framed the shot so it appeared the boy was peeing into her husband’s mouth.
 Disgusted by the moronic behavior of the tourists, I turned my attention to the sculpture.
 Based on grandma’s story, I had expected an enormous fountain, but Manneken Pis is less than two feet tall.
 Even stranger, it was dressed in loose white pants and shirt.
 My grandmother had insisted the sculpture was of a naked boy.